-Paralympic Judo athlete shares inspiring story with young athletes in Harrisburg
+Paralympic Judo athlete shares inspiring story with young athletes in Lancaster

-HARRISBURG - Blind professional athlete, Anthony Ferraro spoke to young wrestlers about his journey and overcoming obstacles.
+LANCASTER COUNTY, Pa.-- Blind professional athlete, Anthony Ferraro spoke to young wrestlers about his journey and overcoming obstacles.

 The clinic also showed Ferraro's "A Shot in the Dark" film.
 A film about Ferraro's time dealing with blindness and how he became the first blind state champion in New Jersey.